Cher: 2015–2022: ABBA-inspired projects and fashion ventures

-2023–present: Christmas album, Rock Hall induction and memoirs
+2023–present: Christmas album, Cherlato, Rock Hall induction and memoirs

 Cher's first holiday album, Christmas (2023), features duets with Cyndi Lauper, Stevie Wonder, Michael Bublé, Darlene Love and rapper Tyga.
-It reached number one at the Billboard Top Holiday Albums chart, as well as the top 10 in Austria, Germany, Scotland and the UK.
+It reached number one on the Billboard Top Holiday Albums chart, as well as the top 10 in Austria, Germany, Scotland and the UK.
 The album's lead single, "DJ Play a Christmas Song", topped the Billboard Adult Contemporary and Dance/Electronic Digital Song Sales charts in December 2023, extending Cher's record as the only solo artist with Billboard number-one singles in seven consecutive decades (1960s–2020s).

+In July 2023, Cher co-founded the artisanal gelato brand Cherlato with New Zealand gelato maker Giapo Grazioli after collaborating on the project for several years.
+The brand launched through a fleet of mobile gelato trucks in Los Angeles before expanding to pop-up events.

 In December 2023, Cher criticized the Rock and Roll Hall of Fame for excluding her since becoming eligible in 1990, saying, "I wouldn't be in it now if they gave me a million dollars", and suggesting the institution "can just you-know-what themselves".
-Two months later, she received her first nomination and was inducted on October 19, 2024, becoming the first performer to have won an Academy Award for acting and been inducted into the Rock and Roll Hall of Fame.
+She received her first nomination two months later and was inducted on October 19, 2024, becoming the first performer to have won an Academy Award for acting and been inducted into the Rock and Roll Hall of Fame.
 Cher decided to accept the honor out of admiration for her fellow inductees.
 At the ceremony, she performed "If I Could Turn Back Time" and "Believe", the latter as a duet with Dua Lipa.

 In May 2024, Cher won a legal dispute against Mary Bono, the widow of Sonny Bono, over royalties from her recordings with him.
 Under a 1978 divorce settlement, Cher was entitled to half the publishing revenue, but Mary Bono stopped payments in 2021 after invoking a copyright termination clause.
 A federal judge ruled that the royalties were a separate contractual obligation and ordered her to pay Cher around $418,000 in withheld earnings.
 In September, Cher withdrew a conservatorship petition over her son Elijah, originally filed in December 2023 due to concerns about his ongoing substance abuse.
 The court had earlier denied her requests for temporary control, citing Elijah's demonstrated ability to manage his affairs.
 The matter was resolved privately.

 To celebrate 60 years in music, Cher released the compilation album Forever (2024), available as a 21-track standard edition and a 40-track digital edition, Forever Fan, featuring Sonny & Cher songs and lesser-known tracks curated by Cher.
 Rolling Stone noted the absence of "Half-Breed", her third Billboard Hot 100 number-one, linking it to a trend of artists reevaluating their catalogs in light of changing cultural sensitivities.
-In November 2024, she published Cher: The Memoir, Part One, the first of a two-part autobiography covering her childhood and early career.
+In November 2024, she published Cher: The Memoir, the first of a two-part autobiography covering her childhood and early career.
 Written over seven years, it debuted at number one on The New York Times Best Seller list, holding the position for three weeks.
-The second part is set for release on May 19, 2026, on the eve of her 80th birthday.